 - Age Discrimination Act of 1975, which prohibits discrimination based on age.

 - U.S. Department of Homeland Security regulation 6 C.F.R.
 Part 19, which prohibits discrimination based on religion in social service programs.

 We also strive to provide reasonable language assistance services to persons with limited English language proficiency to enable them to access our services across the United States.

 TNC is committed to providing individuals with disabilities an equal opportunity to participate in and benefit from TNC’s employment, properties, programs, activities, and services.
 TNC employees and job applicants with disabilities may request reasonable accommodations from TNC that they believe will enable them to have equal opportunity to participate in hiring and employment.
 Individuals with disabilities may also request reasonable accommodations that they believe will allow them equal access to TNC’s programs and activities, including auxiliary aids and services for those with hearing, vision and speech disabilities.
 Such requests should be directed to the local TNC office providing the program or activity.

-Any person or group of persons who believe that discrimination has occurred by TNC on the basis of race, color, national origin or any of the protected categories may file a complaint with TNC using the TNC Ethics & Compliance Helpline at nature.org/tnchelpline or by calling 800-461-9330 (available in over 50 languages and with the ability to file anonymously).
+Any person or group of persons who believe that discrimination has occurred by TNC on the basis of race, color, national origin, disability or any other protected category may file a complaint with TNC using the TNC Ethics & Compliance Helpline at www.nature.org/tnchelpline or by calling 800-461-9330 (available in more than 50 languages and with the ability to file anonymously).
+It is against the law for TNC to retaliate against anyone who takes action to oppose discrimination, files a grievance, or participates in the investigation of a grievance in accordance with the above authorities.
 In addition to filing a complaint with TNC, a person or persons who has a discrimination complaint may file with the relevant State agency with oversight for Civil Rights where the alleged discrimination occurred.